Free initial consultation · Se habla Español Call (901) 324-5000

 Offenses We Handle

 Driving under the influence under Tenn.
 Code Ann. § 55-10-401, including first and subsequent offenses, implied consent violations, and related license suspension proceedings.
+See our Memphis DUI defense guide.

 Assault & Domestic Violence

 Simple assault, aggravated assault, domestic assault, and related order-of-protection matters under Tennessee law.
+See our domestic violence, assault, and order of protection pages.

 Drug Offenses

 Simple possession, possession with intent, and delivery/manufacture charges under the Tennessee Drug Control Act, as well as drug-related schedule and quantity issues.
+See our drug offense defense overview.

 Theft & Property Crimes

 Theft of property or services, shoplifting, burglary, vandalism, and related property offenses, grouped by value under Tenn.
 Code Ann. § 39-14-105.
+See our theft defense page.

 Weapons Charges